XI International Congress - IACFP

 COUPLES AND FAMILIES TODAY

-Psychoanalysis in the face of new configurations.
+Psychoanalysis facing the diversity of configurations.

 Argument